 Burlington, Ontario is a beautiful town that’s been ranked highly in terms of quality of life.
 It’s one of the best places in Canada to retire and also one of the best Canadian cities to raise children.
 Between the lovely temperate summers and unique historical culture, it makes sense why Burlington is so popular.
 Let’s take a look at some unique historical facts about the town.

 Are you based in Burlington and want to learn more about installing an infrared sauna or hot tubs into your home?
 Get in touch with Jacuzzi Ontario to learn more about our unique sauna systems.

 The Area was Originally a Primeval Forest

-It makes sense that Burlington was originally a dense, sprawling forest that stretched alone to coastline from where Toronto was located to the northern town of Hamilton.
+It makes sense that Burlington was originally a dense, sprawling forest that stretched along to the coastline from where Toronto was located to the northern town of Hamilton.
 Judging by our comfortable summers and cloudy, cold summers (which are best spent enjoyed in the comfort of an infrared sauna), it makes sense that Burlington was originally a primeval, lush forest of pine that was brimming with wildlife.

 The First Building Commissioned was the King’s Head Inn